python-discord/forms-frontend/README.md

 A full setup guide is available on [Notion](https://www.notion.so/pythondiscord/Forms-6312360495ff45f487da5b1924184a2d), along with a troubleshooting guide.<br/>
-Run `yarn install --dev` and `yarn run pre-commit` to setup your dev environment.

 ## React & Dependency Info
 ### Project Info